johnser/BlueProx/README.md

 ## Design Requirements

 In order for this project to be successful, the following requirements were set:
- 1. BlueProx will only be one piece of hardware, which will be easily removed and installed into a car.
+ 1. BlueProx will be the only be one piece of hardware, which will be easily removed and installed into a car.
 	> This means that the phone will only be able to communicate with its built in radio, no hardware will be designed to be carried along side it.
 Software applications on the phone are acceptable.

 	>This also means that the BlueProx cannot be permanently installed as that would make it difficult to remove/install.
 Furthermore, power needs to provided at all times - even when the car is off - such that BlueProx will unlock the car at all times.